Trainers

 Warren Greatrex

 Warren Greatrex was formerly based at Rhonehurst when assistant trainer to Oliver Sherwood, and he has returned as trainer following its recent purchase.
-Warren began training in his own name in 2012 and, after his more recent move to his current base, has really started to find his feet again this season, sending out winners at a much-improved frequency.
+Warren began training in his own name in 2012 and, after his more recent move to his current base, has really started to find his feet again in the last couple of seasons, sending out winners at a much-improved frequency.
 With the winners flowing once again, and having previously won the World Hurdle with Cole Harden, Warren will be aiming for more Festival successes.

 Owners Group ©